abhijithof/petra-pet-finder/GET_SUPABASE_SERVICE_KEY.md

 ## Steps:

 1. Go to your Supabase project dashboard: https://supabase.com/dashboard
-2. Select your project (the one with URL: `fomnqjhtpftwzdrmobsc.supabase.co`)
+2. Select your project (the one you're using for your mobile app)
 3. Go to **Settings** (gear icon in left sidebar)
 4. Click on **API** in the settings menu
 5. Scroll down to find **Project API keys**